rob550-docs/rob550-docs.github.io/docs/botlab/mbot-system-setup-Pi5.md

     ```

     {: .highlight }
-    You can use the web app by going to your browser and typing in the robot’s IP address.
+    You can now use the web app by going to your browser and typing in the robot’s IP address.
-    - If the firmware is flashed and the serial server is running, you should be able to drive the robot through the webapp.
-Toggle "Drive Mode" on then use the keyboard `W-S-Q-E` to drive the robot.
+    - If the firmware is flashed and the serial server is running, you should be able to drive the robot through the web app.
+Toggle "Drive Mode" on, then use the W, S, Q, and E keys to control the robot.
     - You don't have to re-run any of these steps, the web app will automatically start when you start the robot.
+4. Restart the MBot

+    Turn the power bank off and then back on.
+Open the web app and check if you can still drive the MBot.
+    - **If the robot responds correctly,**
+        - Your MBot setup is complete, and you're ready for development.
-And to save space, you can now safely delete all the web app related code by running:
+        - To save space, you can now safely delete all the web app related code by running:
             ```bash
             $ cd ~/mbot_ws
             $ rm mbot_web_app-v1.3.0.tar.gz
             $ rm -r mbot_web_app-v1.3.0/
             ```
+    - **If the robot does not respond,**
+        - Start minicom and check if you can see the table output in the terminal.
+If minicom shows no output, re-flash the firmware (not the calibration script) while keeping minicom running in a second terminal.
+Once the flashing is complete, restart the MBot and repeat this step.
+If the robot still does not respond, ask the instructors for help.

 5. **Fork** [MBot Autonomy](https://gitlab.eecs.umich.edu/rob550-f24/mbot_autonomy) to your group and **then clone** the forked code to Pi5, then install the MBot Autonomy code
 ```bash